-- Where specific courses do exist, for example the EAAE/ESO summer schools, attendance needs to be increased and awareness of such courses needs to be promoted through the relevant European channels of dissemination. - Active observation of the sky is basic to the understanding of astronomy.
-However, in primary as well in secondary school, astronomy is mostly taught in a theoretical way using books, simulated observations on computers etc. - Students like to have lessons outside and every playground gives access to the sky.
-It is therefore eminently possible to offer students the opportunity to pursue an observational approach to astronomy, both with the naked eye and with instruments in some cases made by the students themselves41.
-UNESCO has formally declared that the dark sky is a right of future generations42.
-The crucial need is for the teacher to have sufficient knowledge of astronomy to be able to organise an observational session.
+Comments: Where specific courses do exist, for example the EAAE/ESO summer schools, attendance needs to be increased and awareness of such courses needs to be promoted through the relevant European channels of dissemination.

+Active observation of the sky is basic to the understanding of astronomy.
+However, in primary as well in secondary school, astronomy is mostly taught in a theoretical way using books, simulated observations on computers etc.

+- Students like to have lessons outside and every playground gives access to the sky.
+It is therefore eminently possible to offer students the opportunity to pursue an observational approach to astronomy, both with the naked eye and with instruments in some cases made by the students themselves17.
+UNESCO has formally declared that the dark sky is a right of future generations18.
+The crucial need is for the teacher to have sufficient knowledge of astronomy to be able to organise an observational session. - Teachers who are not used to working in a practical way are often afraid of taking a class outdoors. - There is also the widespread feeling that for making observations it is essential to have telescopes that are often not available.
+This is not so. - A heavily light-polluted sky in a big city can seriously degrade possibilities for observations.
+However it does not stop all observations.